cqse/teamscale-jacoco-agent/agent/README.md

   For further details, please see the [JaCoCo documentation][jacoco-doc] in the "Agent" section.
 - `out` (optional): the path to a writable directory where the generated coverage XML files will be stored.
 (For details see path format section below).
 Defaults to the subdirectory `coverage` inside the agent's installation directory.
-- `class-dir` (optional): the path under which all class files of the profiled application are stored.
-Normally, this is inferred by the agent automatically.
-For some application, profiling performance may improve if you specify it explicitly.
-May be a directory or a Jar/War/Ear/... file.
-Separate multiple paths with a semicolon.
-(For details see path format section above)
 - `config-file` (optional): a file which contains one or more of the previously named options as `key=value` entries which are separated by line breaks.
 The file may also contain comments starting with `#`.
 (For details see path format section below)